orientechnologies/orientdb-docs/Download.md

 ## Via MAVEN repository ##

 If you want to use OrientDB through Java the best and easy way is through Apache Maven.
-If you want to use the client/server version you need the [Full distribution](#Full_distribution).
+If you want to use the client/server version you need the [Full distribution]#full-distribution).

 Add this snippet in your pom.xml file: